 Based on its preliminary due diligence, on July 13, 2005, FNF submitted a revised indication of interest providing for a merger of Certegy and FIS in which Certegy's shareholders would receive a 33% to 36% ownership position in the combined company.
-Neither of the prospective private equity buyers presented a revised indication of interest with definitive terms, and each of them elected not to proceed.
+Neither of the prospective private equity buyers elected to proceed.